 I’ve seen everything from the Tedeschi-Trucks Band to a screening of Ghostbusters at the Louisville Palace – and it’s pretty much impossible to have a bad experience here.

-The company runs multiple plays each summer – including several weekends each of a comedy, a tragedy and a history.
+The company runs multiple plays each summer – including comedies, tragedies and history shows.
 They also work with partner programs as well as their high school troupe, the Globe Players.

-During the colder months, the Kentucky Shakespeare Company operates a small-cast program called “Shakespeare in the Libraries,” currently offering a two-actor Taming of the Shrew.
+During the colder months, the Kentucky Shakespeare Company operates a small-cast program called “Shakespeare in the Libraries.”

 Now, here’s the really good news.

-Performances by the Kentucky Shakespeare Festival are free to all patrons, and they’re family-friendly, including pets.
+Performances by the Kentucky Shakespeare Festival are free for everyone.
+They’re family-friendly, and you can bring your pet.

-The company relies on sponsorship and audience donations (collected by in-character thespians during intermission) to continue its 70-year legacy of producing and promoting the “Bard of Avon.”
+The company relies on sponsorship and audience donations (collected by in-character thespians during intermission) to continue its 75-year legacy of producing and promoting the “Bard of Avon.”

 On a Kentucky summer night, with the sun setting through the trees behind the audience, there’s truly no finer way to experience Shakespeare!

-I hope you enjoy a performance at one of these when you visit!
+I hope you enjoy a performance at one of them when you visit!